cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Envision.md

 - This seems to cause WiVRn's audio to become crunchy/robotic.
 To work around, do one of the following:
     - Override `Pipewire > General > Use default output` with a specific, non-WiVRn device.
 Naturally, this is only viable if you only have one audio output you would ever need filtered at a time.
         - Yes, EasyEffects seems to process the outputs even when there are no effects selected.
     - In the Output tab, turn on the `Exclude` toggle for your active VR applications.
-(WlxOverlay-S, Beat Saber, VRChat, etc)
+(WayVR, Beat Saber, VRChat, etc)
     - Disable its effect on audio outputs as a whole.
     - Close down Easy Effects completely.
 - I have heard people say my voice went "robotic" momentarily, and I presume this is also EasyEffects' fault.
 To be safe I've also overritten `Pipewire > General > Use default input` with my desktop mic.